A historical opportunity

 Shingles, flu, corona – Why are elderly people often more vulnerable to viral infections than younger people?
 And why do vaccinations sometimes have a weaker effect on them?
 Can certain viruses even enhance other diseases such as atherosclerosis or diabetes?
 In order to answer these questions and to clarify further interplay between viral infections and age, the RESIST team has been establishing a clinical cohort since the end of 2019.
 A total of 650 citizens from Hannover are planned to be recruited this cohort by 2023 after they have been randomly selected and have agreed to participate.

 The RESIST cohort represents a central RESIST project for other RESIST projects.
 This is because the data of the participants can be compared with those of patients – with the aim of better understanding and treating diseases.
 This is done, for example, by the projects shingles and herpes virus diseases.
 Furthermore, the RESIST cohort cooperates with a similarly structured cohort in which younger people participate.
 This makes it possible to identify age-specific differences in the findings.

-“We would like to understand the underlying mechanisms and identify target mechanisms that can be used for new concepts of prevention, management and therapy of the diseases,” says RESIST researcher and study leader Professor Dr. Thomas Werfel, Clinic for Dermatology, Allergology and Venerology at the Hannover Medical School (MHH).
-Professor Dr. Yang Li and the professors Čičin-Šain, Förster, Hühn, Illig, Krause, Osterhaus, Rimmelzwaan, Schulz, Stangel (until Sept.
-2021, then Höglinger), Strowig and Werfel are helping to build the RESIST cohort.
-They generate the data of the patients and are going to use it.
+“We would like to understand the underlying mechanisms and identify target mechanisms that can be used for new concepts of prevention, management and therapy of the diseases,” says Prof. Dr. Thomas Werfel.
+The Director of the Clinic for Dermatology, Allergology and Venereology at the Hannover Medical School (MHH) is leading the generation and evaluation of the data obtained in the RESIST cohort.
+Together with Prof. Dr. Yang Li and Professors Čičin-Šain, Förster, Hühn, Illig, Krause, Osterhaus, Rimmelzwaan, Schulz, Stangel (until Sept.
+2021, then Höglinger) and Strowig, he previously established the RESIST cohort.